Suisse00/ComfyFactorio_UserGuides/MountainFortress/15 minutes guide.md

 1. Locate a linked chest that is empty or not unloading a lot of items, on one of the top, or bottom, edges of the wagons.
     ![Insite of one wagon with 16 linked chests highlighted.
 4 on the top-left, 4 on the top-right, 4 on the bottom-left and 4 other on the bottom-right.
 Those linked chests are just next to the construcable zone.](images/Train_map_linkedchests.png)

-    >[!NOTE]
+    > [!NOTE]
-    >Most of them don't care about what is unloaded.
+    > Most of them don't care about what is unloaded.
-1. Move close enough to open his inventory.
+1. Move close enough to open its inventory.
 1. Note the last 4 digits in the middle part of the share name.
 Also note the position (top-left, top-right, bottom-left, bottom-right) and the position of the chest (between the 4 sets).
   ![Linked chest UI where the shared name is wagon_27122873_6 in the screenshot.
 The middle part, 27122873, is highlighted.](images/whitechest_share_name.png)
 1. Exit the wagon, open the inventory of a linked chest then